ingararntzen/timingdocs/docs/source/events.rst

 The traditional semantic of events systems is that events convey **state changes**.
-So, when an event consumer subscribes to an event, there will be no event notification until the next event occurs.
-This yields a common pattern when subscribing to *stateful* event providers:
+So, when an event consumer subscribes to an event, there will be no event notification until the next state change occurs.
+This yields a common pattern when mirroring *stateful* event providers:

 1. Request a snapshot of the currect state
 2. Subscribe to future state changes.
 For each state change, update the snapshot accordingly.